githubaccount624/tokio-postgres-mapper/README.md

-# postgres-mapper
+# tokio-postgres-mapper

-`postgres-mapper` is a proc-macro designed to make mapping from postgresql tables to structs simple.
+`tokio_postgres-mapper` is a proc-macro designed to make mapping from postgresql tables to structs simple.

 ### Why?